kolibriof/webui-direction/mentorship/interview-question/js-questions.md

 #### - Function declaration is executed before any other code, function expression is executed when the interpeter reaches that line of code.
 Fun. expression require storing in a variable and does not require a name, while declaration needs to have a name and does not require to be stores in variable.
 ## 14. What is a promise in JavaScript and how does it work?
 #### - A `Promise` is an object representing the eventual completion or failure of an asynchronous operation.
-15. What are the different ways to handle errors in JavaScript?
+## 15. What are the different ways to handle errors in JavaScript?
+#### - By using `try\catch` block, by manually console logging the errors in functions, by using throw statements, ex.: `throw new Error("error")`
-16. What is asynchronous programming in JavaScript?
+## 16. What is asynchronous programming in JavaScript?
+#### Asynchronous programming technique enables you to run tasks simultaneously, rather than waiting for them to run after one another.
-17. How would you implement a debounce function in JavaScript?
+## 17. How would you implement a debounce function in JavaScript?
+ `
+function resizeWindow() {
+  console.log("Window resized!");
+}
+const debouncedResizeWindow = debounce(resizeWindow, 200);
+window.addEventListener('resize', debouncedResizeWindow);`
+#### So basically it calls the function only when user finished resizing the window.
+In other words, this function prevents from running every time the window gets resized, instead it only runs when the user finishes resizing the window.
-18. What is the difference between "let" and "const" in JavaScript?
+## 18. What is the difference between "let" and "const" in JavaScript?
+#### - `Let` can't be re-declared within its own block, but it can be updated. `Const` variable can't be re-decraed or updated within its own scope. `let` can be declared without initialization, `const` needs to be initialized during declaration.
 19. What is a generator function in JavaScript, and how is it used?
 20. How would you implement a map function in JavaScript?
 21. How would you implement a forEach function in JavaScript?